howsoai/howso-docs/source/examples/index.rst

 Section 2-Workflows
 ^^^^^^^^^^^^^^^^^^^
-Example use cases that combine different Howso insights and capabilities into practical workflows
+Example use cases that combine different Howso insights and capabilities into practical workflows.

 **Noteable Recipes**